 If all three statements above appear to be true in your case, one of our personal injury solicitors could help you to claim compensation for your injuries.

 All employers must take precautions to try and keep their staff safe whilst at work.
 That means assessing the workplace regularly and removing any dangers where possible.
-Some examples of why you might be able to claim farm accident compensation include:
+Some examples of farming injuries you might be able to claim compensation for include:

 If you’ve been injured on a farm as a farmworker and believe your employer was responsible for the accident, call us to discuss your options with our team.